Bryancnguyen/CS174/hw3/README.md

-Bryan Nguyen, Jack Wanke, Richard Papalia
+Names: Bryan Nguyen, Jack Wanke, Richard Papalia

 [x] All the web pages you output validate as XHTML 5.

 [x] Your project is written using namespaces.
 You only create variables, arrays, objects, define new classes, etc. in the namespace cool_name_for_your_group\hw3 and subnamespaces thereof.